top of page

 What should my child and I wear to Forest School sessions?

-Weather appropriate clothing that is fine to get dirty in!
-Long trousers and long sleeves are recommended and enclosed shoes to protect from prickles and, as there are deer in the woods, as protection from ticks.
+Weather appropriate clothing that is fine to get dirty in.
+Long trousers and enclosed shoes are needed to protect from brambles and, as there are deer in the woods, protection from ticks.

 Winter: Welly boots/ Hats/ Gloves/ Waterproof trousers and jacket